LrWm3/auto-version/README.md

 staticMethod org.codehaus.groovy.runtime.ProcessGroovyMethods consumeProcessOutput java.lang.Process java.lang.Appendable java.lang.Appendable
 ```

-#### Jenkins Parameter Descriptions
+#### Jenkins auto-version Job Parameter Descriptions

-Parameter descriptions for Jenkins, if you are interested in that kind of thing.
+Parameter descriptions for Jenkins, these can be copied into the descriptions of the parameters in the Jenkins job configuration to make it clearer how they are used.

 ```
 # RELEASE_BRANCH